·

 • 1 teaspoon ground nutmeg

-• 1 teaspoon vanilla powder (or 2 teaspoon vanilla extract)
+• 1 teaspoon vanilla powder (or 2 teaspoons vanilla extract)

 • 1 package powdered pectin (1.75 oz)